opensafely/documentation/docs/codelist-creation.md

 previous research papers
 1. When logged into [Codelist Builder](https://codelists.opensafely.org/accounts/login/)  click "my codelists" and then "create new codelist".
 There is a short video at the [bottom of this page](#medvid) on how to use the builder to develop a medication codelist.
 1. Add/remove terms to your codelists to end up with a list.
-1. Save the list as a draft and share the link to your the Github issue.
+1. Save the list as a draft and share the link to your the GitHub issue.
 1. Discuss as a group in the issue your decisions, and the reason for including or excluding different codes.
 Finalise a list as a group (i.e. at least 2).
 Detailed reasons are helpful in this issue for referencing in the future.
 1. Once agreed, obtain sign-off